-However, you shouldn’t let some negative customer reviews deter you if you think Stripe could be the right payment processor for your business.
+However, you shouldn’t let some negative Stripe payments reviews deter you if you think this could be the right payment processor for your business.
 Remember that customers who have a negative experience with a business are much more likely to write a review than customers who had a positive experience.

 Knowing everything we know, we would recommend Stripe for mid-sized and large businesses or businesses that operate primarily online.
-Really, Stripe is ideal for technology businesses, which is why you see so many players in the technology space using Stripe for payments.
+Really, because of their developer tools, Stripe is ideal for technology businesses, which is why you see so many players in the technology space using Stripe for payments.

 These types of businesses have the technical knowledge to get the most out of Stripe.
-Ecommerce businesses also benefit from Stripe because it offers them so many different ways to sell, whether it be online, via an app, or on a third-party platform.
+Ecommerce businesses also benefit from Stripe because it offers them so many different ways to sell, whether it be online, via an app, or on a third-party platform and accept payments with the Stripe payment gateway.
 Plus, if you run an ecommerce business you also probably have some development skills.

 Stripe doesn’t make as much sense for small businesses that also sell out of a physical location.
 While you can still get a simple payment solution using Stripe in this situation, you’d be barely scratching the service of all Stripe has to offer.
 You also won’t get a pre-built POS, and your hardware options are limited.